wazo-pbx/xivo-blog/content/articles/sprint-review-1611.md

 Community contributions
 -----------------------

-**Web interface**: Thanks to Kévin Labécot for providing fixes to [display problems](http://projects.xivo.io/issues/6362) when using XiVO with OpenVZ.
+**Web interface**: Thanks to Kevin Labécot for providing fixes to [display problems](http://projects.xivo.io/issues/6362) when using XiVO with OpenVZ.

 Ongoing features